artur-IT/Our-Family-Films/README.md

 The project uses the API of The Movie Database (TMDB), one of the largest movie databases in the world.
 With this integration:

-Access to up-to-date movie information (descriptions, ratings, cast) High-quality movie posters
+Access to up-to-date movie information (descriptions, ratings, year of production) High-quality movie posters
-Movie metadata (year of production, director, genre) Regular content updates without the need for manual data entry Integration with TMDB allows you to focus on curating movies suitable for families, while the technical aspects of movie data are handled by a professional database.
+Movie metadata (year of production, average rating, description) Regular content updates without the need for manual data entry Integration with TMDB allows you to focus on curating movies suitable for families, while the technical aspects of movie data are handled by a professional database.